SAP-archive/cloud-cap-walkthroughs/README.md

 For local execution:
 - Node.js, version 8 or 10

-For deploying to SAP HANA on SAP Business Platform (Cloud Foundry):
+For deploying to SAP HANA on SAP Business Technology Platform (Cloud Foundry):
 - Service 'SAP HANA Schemas & HDI Containers'

 You may want use a **free trial account** for SAP Business Technology Platform.
 Follow the tutorial to create a [trial account](https://developers.sap.com/tutorials/hcp-create-trial-account.html).